IBM/wc-code-migration-tool/README.md

 # Overview
 This project is used to migrate APIs from one version to another.
 This is accomplished through patterns written in XML pattern files.
 This project includes a pattern file from WebSphere Commerce Version 8 to WebSphere Commerce Version 9.

-This repository contains various eclipse plugins.
-Gradle build script is added for building the plugins.
-It will produce one archive, which can be used as a installable source in Eclipse.

 # Users Manual

 > Note: The Code Migration Tool is subject to the terms of the accompanying Apache 2.0 License agreement, which is included in the package.
 By downloading and by using this package, you agree to those license terms.